ghostFaceKillah/vslam/WORK-LOG.md

 When I cast a ray from optical center of left eye to (visual) apex of triangle, I see that the lines don't overlap.

 Error can come from may different sources.
-- [?] mapping from image coords to real coords
+- [X] mapping from image coords to real coords
 - [no] birdeye view rendering

 As a way to cut through noise, let us draw lines to triangle ends